rust-lang/book/src/ch10-01-syntax.md

 In other words, we can write the non-duplicated form that uses generics in our code, but Rust will compile that into code that acts as though we wrote the specific type out in each instance.
-This means we pay no runtime cost for using generics; it's just like we duplicated each particular definition.
+This means we pay no runtime cost for using generics; it’s just like we duplicated each particular definition.

 ### Generic Structs